 About International Petroleum

-International Petroleum Corp (IPC) is an upstream energy company, which carries out exploration, development and production of oil and gas.
-It holds interests in Onion Lake project in Saskatchewan, Ferguson Field and Blackrod projects, Ferguson asset and Suffield area assets in Alberta.
-The company also owns interests in Mooney (EOR) asset in Alberta.
-The company owns oil and gas assets in France in the Paris Basin and Aquitaine Basin, among others.
-IPC also holds licenses Bertam field and Offshore Peninsular assets in Malaysia.
+International Petroleum Corp (IPC) is an oil and gas exploration and production company.
+It carries out exploration, development and production of oil and gas.
+IPC manages a diverse portfolio comprising oil and gas production assets and development projects across Canada, Malaysia, and France.
+The company holds interests in the Onion Lake project in Saskatchewan, Ferguson Field and Blackrod projects, Ferguson asset and Suffield area assets in Alberta.
+It also owns interests in Mooney (EOR) assets in Alberta.
+The company operates in Canada Malaysia and France.
 IPC is headquartered in Vancouver, British Columbia, Canada.

 For more details on the Tembakau Conventional Gas Field, buy the profile here.